telerik/winforms-docs/diagram/diagram-items/connections.md

 >

-## RadDiagramConnection
+## Overview

 __RadDiagramConnection__ is basically an object that connects zero, one or two shapes:![diagram-diagram-items-connections 001](images/diagram-diagram-items-connections001.png)

 You can use its extensive API to configure its source and target points or shapes.
+You can choose from a list of predefined cap types
+        thus customizing the start and end point of the connection to better fit in your application scenario.
-You can also control the connection path by
+        You can also control the type of a connection using the __ConnectionType__ property, add a custom content and customize the overall look and feel of the items.

-        using the __ConnectionPoints__ collection.
+## Configure the Source and Target of a Connection

 The __RadDiagramConnection__
         class exposes the following properties that allow you to control the start and end points of a connection: